 - ½ tablespoon fresh ginger, peeled and grated

-- 1 small bird's eye chili, finely chopped (can substitute a jalapeno pepper)
+- 1 small green chilli, finely chopped (jalapeno pepper)

 - 1½ teaspoons garam masala